 A calendula salve is one of the easiest ways to enjoy the benefits.

 note: some people can be allergic to calendula.
 Make sure to find out first – rub the dry calendula flower on the skin first to see if there is a reaction.

 - 3-4 cups of calendula flower tops (enough to fill your crockpot)

 For a nicer smell, I also add chamomile flowers and if you are making chapstick, add peppermint essential oil – about 2 drops to 1 cup of the completed recipe.

-③ Get two bowls ready with the cheese cloth around them.
+- Get two bowls ready with the cheese cloth around them.
 Use something to keep the cheese cloth on the bowl.
 I use an elastic band around the rim.
-Spoon the calendula from the crockpot over the cheese cloth of bowl №1.
+Spoon the calendula from the crockpot over the cheese cloth one bowl.
 If the bowl fills up before all the calendula is transferred, take off the cheese cloth to squeeze out the excess oil.

-④ Strain the oil from bowl №1 into bowl №2 (with the cheese cloth over it) as there is usually quite a bit of sediment in bowl №1.
+- Strain the oil from the first into the second one (with the cheese cloth over it) as there is usually quite a bit of sediment when we first do this.

-⑤ Pour bowl №2 into your pot and put on the stove.
+- Pour the second bowl into your pot and put on the stove.
 Put it on low heat.

 Make sure to label it!

 Note: Clean up isn’t the fun part but using the salve is!